dubrie/public/books.md

 ### Finished Books

 #### 2021
+- [Linked: How Everything is Connected to Everything Else](/archive/books/sustainable-in-a-circular-world.md) by Albert-László Barabási
 - [Sustainable in a Circular World](/archive/books/sustainable-in-a-circular-world.md) by Peggy Smedley
 - [The Midnight Library](/archive/books/the-midnight-library.md) by Matt Haig :thumbsup:
 - [Begin Again:  James Baldwin's America and Its Urgent Lessons For Our Own](/archive/books/begin-again.md) by Eddie S. Guade Jr. :thumbsup: :star: